oulianov/finance-tweets/README.md

 # finance-tweets

-Exploration of a financial tweets dataset using NLP and machine learning.
+Exploration of a financial tweets dataset to learn about unsupervized machine learning applied to NLP.

 ## Presentation